-Gone are the days of inconspicuous client relations.
-Today’s consumer can publicly critique every company or professional – including attorneys – online.
-How you respond to digital detractors can either land you in trouble, or help restore your reputation.
+Consumers can critique every company or professional online.
+Dealing with digital detractors can either land you in trouble or help restore your reputation.

 By John Browning, Trial Lawyer

 Ah, the good old days; when dealing with an irate client meant fielding a few angry phone calls or responding to a curt letter informing you that your services were no longer needed.
-You moved on, presumably the client moved on, and that was usually the end of it.
-But in today’s digital age, where everyone is just keystrokes away from airing their grievances with the world, comments posted to lawyer ratings sites like Avvo.com – or even consumer complaint sites like Yelp.com, or RipoffReport.com – can live online forever and pop up in response to Internet searches for your name.
-As with any criticism, there’s a right way and a wrong way to respond – and the wrong way can land you in front of the disciplinary board.
+You moved on, presumably, the client moved on, and that was usually the end of it.
+But in today’s digital age, where everyone is just keystrokes away from airing their grievances with the world, comments posted to lawyer rating sites like Avvo.com – or even consumer complaint sites like Yelp.com, or RipoffReport.com – can live online forever and pop up in response to Internet searches for your name.
+Dealing with digital detractors and criticism, there’s a right way and a wrong way to respond – and the wrong way can land you in front of the disciplinary board.